probe-rs/webpage/md/probes/st_link.md

 The following versions of the ST-Link are supported:

-* ST-Link V2, Firmware version xx or higher
+* ST-Link V2, Firmware version 2.26 or higher
-* ST-Link V3
+* ST-Link V3, Firmware version 3.2 or higher

 If you get an error message indicating that the firmware is outdated, please use the official ST tools to update the firmware.
 The update tool can be found on the [ST website](https://www.st.com/en/development-tools/stsw-link007.html).